-3 fights to make for the ‘free agent’ Terence Crawford
+3 Fights to Make for ‘Free Agent’ Terence Crawford

-Terence “Bud” Crawford (38-0, 29 KOs) survived one of the toughest tests to date when he defeated Shawn Porter (31-4-1, 17 KOs) by technical knockout in the 10th round to retain the WBO world welterweight title.
-This was Crawford’s fifth successful defense of his world title and extended his stoppage streak to a career-best nine fights.
+Terence ‘Bud’ Crawford (38-0, 29 KOs) survived one of his toughest tests.
+He defeated Shawn Porter (31-4-1, 17 KOs) by 10th-round TKO to retain the WBO welterweight title.
+This marked Crawford’s fifth successful defense and extended his stoppage streak to a career-best nine fights.

-The big news came after this fight, which represented the last on the contract extension he signed with Top Rank in late 2018.
-He is now a promotional and broadcast free agent.
+The bigger news came after the fight.
+It was the final bout on the contract extension he signed with Top Rank in late 2018.
+Crawford is now a promotional and broadcast free agent.

-Crawford could sign with PBC which manages most of the top fighters in the welterweight division to include, Errol Spence Jr. (WBC & IBF title holder), Keith Thurman, Danny Garcia and Yordenis Ugas (WBA title holder).
+Crawford could sign with PBC, which manages many of the top welterweights, including Errol Spence Jr. (WBC & IBF titleholder), Keith Thurman, Danny Garcia, and Yordenis Ugas (WBA titleholder).

-Predicting what could happen in boxing is as difficult as picking numbers for a mega-millions lottery ticket, but here are three fights Crawford should consider while Spence Jr. keeps kicking the bucket on a their fight.
+Predicting what could happen in boxing is as difficult as picking numbers for a Mega Millions lottery ticket.
+But, here are three fights Crawford should consider while a showdown with Spence Jr. continues to stall.

 Keith Thurman (Former WBA Title Holder)